Chaflan/baltimore_covid_vaccine_tracker/README.md

 ![Example](sample.gif)

-BCVT starts by scraping the [baltimore arcgis page](https://coronavirusvaccineoutreach-bc-gis.hub.arcgis.com/#statistics) for vaccine percentages.
-It then starts a 2d particle simulator where particles interact with collision mechanics.
-Red particles are unvaccinated, yellow have only the first shot, green are fully vaccinated.
+The program begins by scraping the [baltimore arcgis page](https://coronavirusvaccineoutreach-bc-gis.hub.arcgis.com/#statistics) for vaccine percentages.
+It then starts a 2d particle collision simulator.
+Red particles represent people who are unvaccinated, yellow have only the first shot, green are fully vaccinated.

 ### Usage